Reference

 Prices on this site are ranges, not single figures.
 A coin in About Uncirculated condition does not transact at one price; it transacts inside a band that depends on eye appeal, certification, recent demand, and whether the seller is a major auction house, an established dealer, or a private collector.
 Publishing a single number would imply a precision the market does not support.

 Our primary anchor is realized auction prices from Heritage Auctions and Stack's Bowers Galleries, the two largest United States numismatic auction firms by volume and catalog reach.
 Realized prices are what coins actually sold for, which is the only objective measure of market value.
 We pull the most recent 24 to 36 months of sales for each grade tier and weight recent comparables more heavily than older ones.
-For thinly-traded dates we extend the window further back rather than guess.

 We list condition tiers separately because price scales nonlinearly with grade.
 The 1882 Indian Princess gold dollar in Very Fine might trade in the high three figures while an MS-65 example crosses five figures, and the gap between an MS-63 and an MS-65 of the same date can exceed the entire VF-to-AU range.
 The tiered breakdown is the only way to give a useful answer to "what is this coin worth."